OFS/ofs.github.io/docs/hw/common/user_guides/ug_eval_script_ofs_agx7_pcie_attach/ug_eval_script_ofs_agx7_pcie_attach.md

 ### **3.1.3 OFS PF/VF MUX MENU**

-This menu reports the number of PF/VF functions in the reference example and also allows you to reduce the number to 1PF and 1VF to reduce resource utilisation and create a larger area for your workload development.
+This menu reports the number of PF/VF functions in the reference example and also allows you to reduce the number to 1PF and 1VF to reduce resource utilization and create a larger area for your workload development.
 This selection is optional and if the user wants to implement the default number of PF's and VF's then option 9, 10 and 11 should not be used.
 Additionally the code used to make the PF/VF modification can be leveraged to increase or modify the number of PF/VFs in the existing design within the limits that the PCIe Subsystem supports (8PF/2K VFs)

 ![](images/ofs_pf_vf_mux_menu_n6001.png)